Skip to content

 I Bought a Car From Someone Who Was Not the Owner, Do I Own the Car?

-You have just bought a car in New South Wales.
-You are driving home, feeling pretty good about yourself, when all of a sudden someone waves you down.
-You stop the car to find out what they want.
-The person tells you that they are in fact the owner of the car and they want it back.
+You have just bought a car in New South Wales and are driving home, feeling good about yourself.
+Suddenly, someone waves you down to which you stop the car to find out what they want.
+The person tells you that they are in fact the owner of the car and want it back.
 It turns out you bought the car from a rogue, who has now disappeared.
 What do you do?
+This article explains what happens when you buy a car from someone who does not actually own it.

 Front page of publication